-There is no premium for Listing Coverage on a home, and it is expected that the seller will convert that coverage to a buyer’s warranty to help ease a buyer’s worries about their systems and appliances failing after closing.
+There is no premium for Listing Coverage on a home, and it is expected that the seller will convert that coverage to a buyer’s warranty to help ease their worries about how long their systems and appliances will last after closing.
 If a covered system or appliance breaks down during the Listing Coverage contract term, a seller will pay the service call fee for diagnosis and to get the repair or replacement completed.
 Because of the monetary limit for the contract, a seller might have some out of pocket costs on a more expensive covered repair, like an HVAC unit for example.
 It is important to set that expectation with your sellers, so they are aware.

 Why Should You Get Listing Coverage?

 Imagine putting a home on the market just to have the dishwasher go on the fritz or the air conditioner go out a few days later.
-Listing Coverage can help provide ease a home seller’s stress and keep them from enduring expensive covered repairs and replacements while they try to find a buyer for their property.
+Listing Coverage can help ease a sellers concerns and keep them from enduring expensive covered repairs and replacements while they try to find a buyer for their property.
 Having listing coverage can really save the day for a seller, much like it did in this story when the sellers air conditioner went out a few days after putting the home on the market!

-Not only does Listing Coverage help to protect your seller, offering a home with a home warranty in the contract sale can help buyers feel more secure about purchasing the home.
+Not only does Listing Coverage help to protect your seller, offering a home with a home warranty in the contract sale can help provide buyers feel secure with their home purchase.
 They don’t have to stress that a covered system or appliance will fail right after purchasing a home… if it does, Landmark Home Warranty will be there to help fix it!
 Many real estate agents anecdotally claim that including a home warranty on a property helps it to sell!